 Human communications and surveillance technology is firmly in place in space.
-There are many articles floating about including nuts and bolts, discarded gloves and fragments from exploded spacecraft.
-Since the launch of Sputnik in 1957 (to Jan 2008) there have been 4600 launches that have placed 6000 satellites into psace, with ~400 of these travelling beyond Earth orbit.
+There are many objects floating about in space including nuts and bolts, discarded gloves and fragments from exploded spacecraft.
+Since the launch of Sputnik in 1957 (to Jan 2008) there have been 4600 launches that have placed 6000 satellites into space, with ~400 of these travelling beyond Earth orbit.
 Of the remaining 5600, only ~800 are still working.

-Space is large and the sensor instrumentation are few, so a ground based, remote sensing has been developed to monitor the base-load plasma mass density for Space Physics research.
-This is done using naturally occurring ultra-low frequency (ULF; 1-100 mHz) field line resonances.
-The shear Alfven magnetised plasma wave mode has its energy guided along the magnetic field.
-When it encounters the ionosphere, the energy reflects back into space.
+Space covers a large volume and the sensor instrumentation are few, so a ground based, remote sensing method has been developed to monitor the base-load plasma mass density for Space Physics research.
+This was developed at Newcastle using naturally occurring ultra-low frequency (ULF; 1-100 mHz) field line resonances.
+The shear Alfven magnetised plasma wave mode in space has its energy guided along the magnetic field.
+When the wave energy encounters the ionosphere, part of the energy reflects back into space.
 At the appropriate frequency, a field line resonance (FLR) is formed.

 The basic idea for remote sensing is to detect the resonance signature of these resonant low frequency plasma waves.
 The best way is to use the cross phase of magnetometer data recorded at ~100 km spaced (north-south) locations.
 This information may then be used to estimate the plasma mass density in space.

-To remote sense the plasma mass density in the magnetosphere as a function of both time and radial distance.
+The procedure to remote sense the plasma mass density in the magnetosphere as a function of both time and radial distance is as follows.

 - Solve the ULF wave equation for the plasma mass densities

 Solving the wave equation requires that the magnetic field topology be known.
-At low latitudes we use the IGRF and for high latitudes we use the IGRF with the Tsyganenko models.
-The integration of the Tsyganenko magnetic field models was done in collaboration with Dr Eric Donovan, now at University of Calgary.
+At low latitudes we use the International Geomagnetic Reference Field (IGRF) and for high latitudes we use the IGRF with the Tsyganenko models.
+The integration of the Tsyganenko magnetic field models was done in collaboration with Dr Eric Donovan, now at University of Calgary, Canada.
 This work was reported in J. Geophys.
 Res., 101, p24737, 1996.